-It’s not easy to create uniqueness…it is one of the most tricking and difficult thing for any kind of business…In my case I would say that, for the moment, the uniqueness is the location.
-I don’t know how many hostels in Europe enjoy a position like Lake Como Beach Hostel, frontlake, on the beach…But this uniqueness it’s not enough and I’m working also on other aspects…of course staff is one of the most important asset.
-In fact, sorry for them, but I’m not going to work too much with volunteers that don’t care too much about the destination…they are just interested in stay for free and enjoy this place for couple of months.
-I’m looking for creating a great, high value local staff that knows here and loves here around
+It’s not easy to create uniqueness…it is one of the most tricking and difficult things for any kind of business…In my case, I would say that, for the moment, the uniqueness is the location.
+I don’t know how many hostels in Europe enjoy a position like Lake Como Beach Hostel, front lake, on the beach…But this uniqueness it’s not enough and I’m working also on other aspects…of course, the staff is one of the most important assets.
+In fact, sorry for them, but I’m not going to work too much with volunteers that don’t care too much about the destination…they are just interested in stay for free and enjoy this place for a couple of months.
+I’m looking for creating a great, high-value local staff that knows here and loves here around

 What do you do at work that you enjoy so much you actually lose track of time?

 One thing…and probably is the thing I like most…taking care of my guests.
-But at the end of the day half hour by myself on my terrace with a beer looking at the lake is my recharging time.
+But at the end of the day, a half-hour by myself on my terrace with a beer looking at the lake is my recharging time.

 How do you motivate your team and make sure that guests have a great experience?

-It’s not easy to see people always motivated in their jobs…there are of course rules to respect but the main important things is to always smile and be present and welcome all guest requests when its possible.
+It’s not easy to see people always motivated in their jobs…there are of course rules to respect but the main important things are to always smile and be present and welcome all guest requests when it is possible.

 Do you have any favourite hostel story to share?

-There are a lot…also if my hostel life is really young…from the american that accidentally started the fire alarm and he was able to stop it with a chewing gum at 3 in the morning…passing to an austrian guy that lost the room key and he was able to force and open the common area & bar late at night and he slept there on the floor.
+There are a lot of …also if my hostel life is really young…from the American that accidentally started the fire alarm and he was able to stop it with a chewing gum at 3 in the morning…passing to an Austrian guy that lost the room key and he was able to force and open the common area & bar late at night and he slept there on the floor.
 In the morning I woke him up at breakfast and I realized that he drunk all the Moretti beer of my fridge…